 Since 1991, Loudoun Hunger Relief (LHR) has been feeding the hungry in Loudoun County.
 St. James’ Church is one of Loudoun Hunger Relief’s faith congregation partners who assist with food collection, monetary donations, and volunteer service.
-In 2016 St. James’ Church donated more than a ton of food (2,290 pounds, to be exact!) and $9,186.48.
+In 2017 St. James’ Church donated more than two tons of food (4,079 pounds, to be exact!) and $6,417.68 in monetary donations.
 Congratulations!
-So far this year, we have donated 2,659 pounds of food and $832.68.

 Compassionate Friends, a support group for members (or friends) of a family affected by the death of a child, meets in the Janney Parlor at St. James’ Church at 7:30 pm on the first Wednesday of each month.
 Contact Bernard and Bev Elero at 540-882-9707 for more information.